From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation

-\begin{itemize} \item As we discussed in Section~\ref{sec:related_work}, there is a fair amount of work on aggregating forecasts with prediction markets --- often ones that are based on proper scoring rules.
-Is there a natural trading-based interpretation of QA pooling? \item Definition~\ref{def:generalized_qa_pool} gave a natural generalization of QA pooling to proper scoring rules that do not have convex exposure.
-There is another potentially natural generalization, which is to define the QA pool as the forecast $\vect{p}^*$ maximizing $\min_j u(\vect{p}^*; j)$ (as defined in Theorem~\ref{thm:max_min}).
-Is this generalization equivalent to Definition~\ref{def:generalized_qa_pool}?
-If not, how does it behave? \item Although our proof of Theorem~\ref{thm:ws_concave} (that the QA pool of forecasts is concave in the experts' weights) relies on the convex exposure property, we have not ruled out the possibility that the result holds even without this assumption (with QA pooling defined as in Definition~\ref{def:generalized_qa_pool}).
+\begin{itemize} \item As mentioned in Section~\ref{sec:related_work}, QA pooling can be interpreted in terms of cost function markets: if $\vect{q}_i$ denotes the quantity of shares that each expert would buy in order to bring a market into line with the experts' probabilities, then the QA pool is the probability corresponding to the quantity vector $\vect{q}^* := \sum_i w_i \vect{q}_i$.
+This follows from \cite[Eq.
+22]{acv13}; the underlying reason is the convex duality between an expected reward function $G$ and the corresponding cost function $C$.
+Exploring this connection further may yield insights into forecast aggregation through market mechanisms. \item While idempotence is a fairly natural axiom, Bayesian approaches to aggregation often violate this axiom: for example, an aggregator who receives two independent estimates with the same probability should act differently than an aggregator who only received one of the estimates.
+It would be interesting to explore whether our results and techniques are applicable to notions of pooling that do not satisfy idempotence, or to other (perhaps Bayesian) settings. \item As we discussed in Section~\ref{sec:related_work}, there is a fair amount of work on aggregating forecasts with prediction markets --- often ones that are based on proper scoring rules.
+Is there a natural trading-based interpretation of QA pooling? \item Although our proof of Theorem~\ref{thm:ws_concave} (that the QA pool of forecasts is concave in the experts' weights) relies on the convex exposure property, we have not ruled out the possibility that the result holds even without this assumption.